Patrick J. Buchanan

 - Churchill, Hitler and The Unnecessary War: How Britain Lost Its Empire and the West Lost the World (2009)

 - Suicide of a Superpower: Will America Survive to 2025 (2012)

-The Greatest Comeback: How Richard Nixon Rose from Defeat to Create the New Majority (Crown Forum, 2015).
+- The Greatest Comeback: How Richard Nixon Rose from Defeat to Create the New Majority (2015)

 His opinion column is syndicated by Creators Syndicate.
 All rights reserved.